volatiletech/sqlboiler/README.md

 ## Why another ORM

-While attempting to migrate a legacy Rails database, we realized how much ActiveRecord benefitted us in terms of development velocity.
+While attempting to migrate a legacy Rails database, we realized how much ActiveRecord benefited us in terms of development velocity.
 Coming over to the Go `database/sql` package after using ActiveRecord feels extremely repetitive, super long-winded and down-right boring.
 Being Go veterans we knew the state of ORMs was shaky, and after a quick review we found what our fears confirmed.
 Most packages out there are code-first, reflect-based and have a very weak story around relationships between models.
 So with that we set out with these goals: